sequenceiq/slider/src/site/markdown/rolehistory.md

 Operations

-    addRequest(Node, RoleId): OutstandingRequest
+    addRequest(ClusterNode, RoleId): OutstandingRequest
-        (and an updated request Map with a new entry)
+        (and an updated request Map with a new entry) lookup(RequestID): OutstandingRequest
+    remove(RequestID): OutstandingRequest
+    listRequestsForNode(ClusterID): [OutstandingRequest]

+The list operation can be implemented inefficiently unless it is found to be important -if so a more complex structure will be needed.

 ### AvailableNodes

+    availableNodes: List<ClusterNode>[]

-This is an `array[roleId]` of `List<Node>` storing nodes that are available for allocation, ordered by more recently released.
+For each role, lists nodes that are available for data-local allocation, ordered by more recently released - To accelerate node selection
-To accelerate node selection, rather than scan the entire set of nodes to find the most recent available node, this list can be picked instead.

 The performance benefit is most significant when requesting multiple nodes, as the scan for M locations from N nodes is reduced from `M*N` comparisons to 1 Sort + M list lookups.